Senate President Ty Masterson and Kansas Republicans just voted to send men into ladies’ bathrooms

 The Kansas Legislature stands at a precipice.

-As soon as today — Wednesday — House members could pass Senate Substitute for House Bill 244, a bill that officially turns transgender Kansans into second-class citizens, hunted by vigilantes and subject to mandatory discrimination.
+As soon as today — Wednesday — House members could pass House Substitute for Senate Bill 244, legislation that officially turns transgender Kansans into second-class citizens, hunted by vigilantes and subject to mandatory discrimination.
 The Senate overrode Gov. Laura Kelly’s veto of the bill on Tuesday, and the House will be up next.

-Members may try to assuage their guilty consciences by telling themselves that courts will block the most egregious parts of this bill.
+Members may try to assuage their guilty consciences by telling themselves that courts will block the most egregious parts of the law.
 Pardon my French, but that’s pathetic.
 The lives of their fellow Kansans are at stake.

 Senate President Ty Masterson and 30 other Republican senators voted for men to invade women’s bathrooms.
 Look at the photo above the headline of this column.
 Folks like Matthew Hewey Neumann, who is by all appearances a man, will be required to put themselves at risk by going into the wrong facilities.